How to Avoid Marketing Outreach Fails

 i was interested in placing a post on your site for the site that i am working on for my business email and exchange hosting about how to choose the best host. my budget is pretty limited right now so i could offer you about $25 if you post the article. let me know if your interested when you get this. thanks!

 Not a single sentence is capitalized.
-Other grammatical issues are obvious as well.
-This person has a business email and hosting business but cannot communicate like a professional?
+Other grammatical issues are apparent as well.
+This person has a business email and a hosting business, but cannot communicate like a professional?
 If you want to submit a post, shouldn’t your email provide the impression that you can indeed write?

 My next thought was, why didn’t they make that offer to my Business Email Etiquette website?
 That is where their target audience would be found.
-This tells me they really didn’t review my site to discover that option or to confirm any synergy.
-This implies they really aren’t interested enough in my site to investigate past the contact form.
+This tells me they really didn’t review my site to discover that option or confirm any synergy.
+It implies they aren’t interested enough in my site to investigate past the contact form.

 Needless to say, this type of request cannot be taken seriously.
 And to actually make an offer of what they can afford?
 Never do that.
 Make your offer and back it up.